 Lipid rich breast carcinoma is sometimes also referred to as lipid secreting carcinoma of the breast.
 It is a type of invasive breast cancer in which the carcinoma cells have abundant fat (lipid) in their cytoplasm.
 It is a very rare type of breast cancer, accounting for between 1% to 2% of all breast carcinomas.
 Basically, to be identified as lipid-rich breast cancer, around 90% of the cells should have prominent intracytoplasmic neutral lipid, or ‘fat‘.

-This page is getting somewhat old and a little bit out-dated.
-However, because of that, I have created a newer version of this page with more up-to-date information on Lipid-rich Breast Carcinoma.
+This page is a little bit old.
+However, because of that, I have a newer version with more up-to-date information on Rare Types of Breast Cancer including Lipid-rich Breast Carcinoma.
 Oh, and just to let you know, this page still has great material and I would still recommend on using it as well as the new one.

 Though rare, lipid rich breast carcinoma is considered to be an aggressive form of breast cancer.
 This is because it has a rather high rate of lymph node metastasis.

 Histological features typical of lipid-rich carcinoma of the breast

 One of the things that distinguishes lipid-rich breast cancer is the presence of clear, multivacuolated or foamy cytoplasm.
 There also may be areas of oxyphilic cytoplasm.
 And of course, lipid-rich breast carcinoma is characterized by abundant intracytoplasmic lipids.
 Usually these lipids will stain with “Oil red O” stain.
 Malignant cells typically present in a variety of patterns, including sheets, alveoli, cords, and nests.